 The Thing You Most Want to Save Time on Is a Thing You Shouldn’t Be Doing at All Cover

-The Thing You Most Want to Save Time on Is a Thing You Shouldn’t Be Doing at All
+The Thing You Most Want To Save Time on Is a Thing You Shouldn’t Be Doing at All

 In 1902, Remington advertised its breakthrough appliance — the first commercial typewriter — with the following slogan: “To save time is to lengthen life.”